amihaiemil/amihaiemil.github.io/_posts/2017-02-18-decorators-with-tunnels.markdown

 ---
 layout: post
 title: "Tunnel Decorators"
-date: 2017-02-22
+date: 2017-02-18
 tags: java oop design
 author: <a href="https://www.github.com/amihaiemil" target="_blank">amihaiemil</a>
 comments: true
-preview: Using decorators to encapsulate the work with configurable objects.
+preview: Using decorators to encapsulate the work with a badly designed library.
 ---

 Sometimes, you are forced to use libraries written by other developers.
 Needless to say, these libraries often have annoying flaws such as:

  + bad encapsulation
  + poorly designed interfaces and classes
- + missing or poorly written (even idiotic) java-docs
+ + missing or poorly written (even idiotic) javadocs

 In other words, you have no idea how to [use](http://www.baeldung.com/design-a-user-friendly-java-library) them properly and if you somehow manage to get them running, there's a big risk that, gradually, your own code will turn into an unmaintainable pile of garbage.

-I was working recently with AWS and, to my surprise, [aws-java-sdk-code](https://github.com/aws/aws-sdk-java/tree/master/aws-java-sdk-core) is quite a mess.
+I was working recently with AWS and, to my surprise, [aws-java-sdk-core](https://github.com/aws/aws-sdk-java/tree/master/aws-java-sdk-core) is quite a mess.
 I solved the issue using a flavor of decorators.
 Read on.